pegi3s/auto-p2docking-docs/source/modules_1_ligand_selection.rst

 - evoppi_q_predmod= indicates the name of the Modifiers predictomes databases to be analyzed.
 The full list of available databases can be found in the evoppi_querier_options section.
 If more than one database is to be analyzed, their names must be separated by semicolons. * means all databases.

-- evoppi_q_predpolyq= indicate the name of the PolyQ predictomes databases to be analyzed.
-The names of the predictomes for the evoppi_q_pred.* parameters can be obtained with the following
+- evoppi_q_predpolyq indicates the name of the PolyQ predictomes databases to be analyzed.
+The full list of available databases can be found in the evoppi_querier_options section.
+If more than one database is to be analyzed, their names must be separated by semicolons. * means all databases.

-command: docker run --rm pegi3s/evoppi-querier list_interactomes --
-species <Species> -dt predictome.
-In the example provided is: "Homo sapiens Danio rerio (from DIOPT) (PolyQ_models_22)"
-- evoppi_q_max_int= Indicate the maximum number of interactions to be analyzed.
-In the example provided is: 15
+- evoppi_q_max_int Indicates the maximum number of interactions to be analyzed (a random sample taken from the full list of interactions).

 Note 1: all parameters are mandatory, otherwise the program will not run. evoppi_q_int.* and evoppi_q_pred.* can be empty, but at least one interactome/predictome name must be specified.
 If you want to select all available